The challenges of Pin Bhaba Pass Trek

 Tips: Arrive a day early at Kafnu and go for acclimatization walks.
-Spend as much time as possible outside the tents in order to let your body acclimatise to the outside environment.
-Drink at least three to four litres of water every day, water is a saviour in mountains.
+Spend as much time as possible outside the tents in order to let your body acclimatize to the outside environment.
+Drink at least three to four liters of water every day, water is a saviour in the mountains.
 Keep your head covered, but not your ears.

 Stream crossing is always a fun activity, but it becomes a bit more challenging when the water is ice cold and you have to cross not just one but six streams, barefoot!!
 Not Kidding.
 The land between the Kara and the Pasha Meadow is dissected by multiple streams that you have to cross barefoot first thing in the morning.
 Don’t worry, you will be okay, but at that moment you might not feel your legs and feet for some time.
 Talk about morning refreshment.
 Good luck!